Can B12 shots not work? Worse, can B12 shots make you even more sleepy and tired than you were before you started the injections?

 We like methyl B12 the most, because it comes bundled with a valuable methyl donor, a detoxifying agent to further boost your health.
 Also, in most people, methyl and adenosyl B12 can inter-convert easily, so the exclusive supplementation of methyl B12 is enough in most cases.
 Methyl B12 is especially good in reducing homocysteine, thus solving two problems at once for many patients.
 For this reason, it is our form of choice here.

-So, Nothing to Worry About?
+So, Anything to Worry About?

-If B12 injections are not working (while taking the right forms and doses), and if chronic fatigue is haunting you, and if you’re just not sure whether you should continue with the shots, you may have just not given them enough time.
+If you consider discontinuing the shots because your daily B12 injections aren’t working, or because chronic fatigue is still bothering you, it might be that you haven’t given them enough time to work.
 B12 shots can’t make you sleepy or tired, but B12 deficiency can, and is most likely the reason you suffer from the chronic fatigue in the first place.
-So keep injecting, daily, for at least three months, and only then gauge the improvement in the correction of your anemia and overall well-being.

 Good luck.